doug65536/lrumap/README.md

 occur if the callback returns `true`.
 All other values will be ignored and the iteration will continue.

-This function will return true if the callback returned true.
+Returns true if the callback returned true.

-This function will return false if the callback never returned true.
+Returns false if the callback never returned true.
 In this case the entire map has been iterated.

 This method is consistent with the behavior of [`Array.prototype.some`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some).